theheking/intro-to-command-line-hpc/practical_overview/4_Working_Files_Directories.md

     $ chmod -w SRR2589044_1-backup.fastq
     $ ls -l

-    -r--r--r-- 1 helkin helkin 43332 Nov 15 23:02 SRR2589044_1-backup.fastq
+    -r--r--r-- 1 hk1145 oo78 43332 May 8 23:02 SRR2589044_1-backup.fastq

 ### Removing

-To prove to ourselves that you no longer have the ability to modify this file, try deleting it with the `rm` command:
+To prove to ourselves that you no longer can modify this file, try deleting it with the `rm` command:

     $ rm SRR2589044_1-backup.fastq